-In the PPC world, when you're paying for every click on your ad, you want to make sure that every click is generated by an interested user who finds your ad relevant and interesting — someone looking to convert.
+In the PPC world, you pay for every click on your ad.
+So you only want clicks from interested users who find your ad relevant and interesting—those looking to convert.

-The logic behind this is simple: if you're generating a massive amount of paid traffic that is all coming from irrelevant clicks, you'll be paying for every click without generating any revenue.
+The logic behind this is simple: if you're generating lots of traffic from irrelevant clicks, then you're paying a lot of money without generating revenue.

 That's some math that nobody wants to do.

-A Keyword:Search Query Ratio that is severely out of balance is akin to a massive iceberg — as you can see in the graphic below.
+A Keyword:Search Query Ratio that is severely out of balance is akin to a massive iceberg as you see in the graphic below.

 The more you can pare down your disparate icebergs into smaller, more targeted icebergs (with Keyword:Search Query Ratios closer to 1:1), the better.

-But for brands looking to optimize on the go and gain some of the same perks of SKAGs without the intensive setup, Dynamic Search Ads offer a very similar solution.
+But for brands looking to optimize on the go, while gaining some perks of SKAGs without the intensive setup, Dynamic Search Ads offers a very similar solution.

-Dynamic Search Ads have the unique ability to adjust the actual search terms their shown for as well as the copy within the ad.
-Essentially, Google has created an ad function in Google Ads that is attempting to automate the logic behind SKAGs.
+Dynamic Search Ads have the unique ability to adjust search terms they're shown for and the copy within the ad.
+Google created an ad function in Google Ads that is attempting to automate the logic behind SKAGs.

-DSAs are constantly trying to improve your Keyword:Search Query Ratio and keep it as close to 1:1 at all times.
+DSAs are constantly trying to improve your Keyword:Search Query Ratio to keep it close to 1:1 at all times.